 Project Description:

 This project will promote university-led ecosystems as anchoring institutions for delivering self-sustaining innovation and entrepreneurship education that contributes to Kenya’s development.
-Conceptualising the partnerships within the IAU as anchoring institutions, we will investigate how their structures and operations can inform policies relating to entrepreneurial universities in Kenya.
+Conceptualizing the partnerships within the IAU as anchoring institutions, we will investigate how their structures and operations can inform policies relating to entrepreneurial universities in Kenya.
 Our approach is informed by the need to promote the attainment of four UN SDGs.
 First, to strengthen the means of implementation of partnership for sustainable development (SDG 17).

 Methodology: